ecr007/JavaScript-Rewind/05-DOM.md

 - document.querySelectorAll(): returns a static not live, NodeList representing a list of document's elements that match the specified group of selectors.

+- document.getElementsByClass("class_name") : Returns a list of element in HTMLCollection (CSS selectors are not support)

+- document.getElementById("id_name"): gets a element by an ID (CSS selectors are not support)

 ```javascript
 // Arrow function example
 const list = document.querySelectorAll("Any Selector");